Grunet/openfeature-for-denodeploy/README.md

 The 3rd parameter is a context object that will be evaluated against the flag definitions' attribute targeting rules for matches.

+## Other Recommendations

+There are 2 suggestions I'd recommend to complete the overall workflow

+1. Version Control
+2. Automation

+Keeping the flag definitions in a VCS has all the usual benefits of keeping things in version control.

+Then automating updates to the flag definitions (e.g. via Github Actions) also brings the usual benefits.